cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/_index.md

 Deployments track the version(s) of your Worker that are actively serving traffic.
 A deployment can consist of one or two versions of a Worker.

 By default, Workers supports an all-at-once deployment model where traffic is immediately shifted from one version to the newly deployed version automatically.
-Alternatively, you can use [gradual deployments](/workers/configuration/versions-and-deployments/gradual-deployments/) to create a rolling deployment strategy by incrementally shifting traffic a new version of the Worker.
+Alternatively, you can use [gradual deployments](/workers/configuration/versions-and-deployments/gradual-deployments/) to create a rolling deployment strategy or blue/green deployment strategy.

 You can also track metadata associated with a deployment, including: the user that created the deployment, deploy source, timestamp and the version(s) in the deployment.
 Optionally, you can configure a deployment message when you create a deployment.